Should we adopt a senior dog? Here’s why they’re great

 But why should you get your new best friend from Forever Loved Pet Sanctuary?

 Some shelters overlook senior pets as they are considered “less adoptable,” or they don’t put as much effort into getting them adopted.
-We only take senior pets, so if you adopt from us, you get a great companion and you help us make room for another animal.
+We only take senior dogs, so if you adopt from us, you get a great companion and you help us make room for another animal.

 Our dogs are socialized